bitrifttech/gymrat_mobile/documentation/gymrat-mobile-prd.md

    - "Save as Draft" to finish later
    - "Activate Routine" to start using immediately
 3. **Post-activation**:
-   - "Download iOS App" button (if on desktop)
    - "View Today's Plan" to see immediate tasks
-   - QR code for quick mobile app download

 #### Alternative: Quick Setup Mode
 **For experienced users** - Single page view:
 1. **All sections visible** in accordion layout
-2. **Keyboard shortcuts**:
+2. **Quick actions**:
-   - Cmd/Ctrl + 1-7 to jump between sections
+   - Tap section headers to jump between sections
-   - Tab/Shift+Tab for navigation
+   - Swipe/scroll for navigation
-   - Enter to save section
+   - Tap to save section
 3. **Import/Export**:
    - "Import Routine" from JSON/CSV
    - "Export Routine" for backup or sharing